Entropy Geometry and Condensation in Wealth Allocation: Local Entropy Geometry and Stationarity

-The stationarity condition~\eqref{eq:stationary_condition} does not guarantee the existence of a stable entropy maximum.
-Stability requires the second variation of the entropy to be negative definite on the constraint manifold.
-Since the entropy is additive across agents and the conservation constraint is linear, stability of the constrained entropy maximum reduces to the requirement that the individual second derivatives be negative.
-For each agent, the local contribution to the second variation is given by
+The stationarity condition does not by itself guarantee a stable entropy maximum.
+Stability of the constrained entropy maximum requires the second variation to be negative on the constraint manifold.
+Since the entropy is additive and the constraint is linear, a sufficient local condition for interior stability is